Fractional Topology in Interacting 1D Superconductors: Topological markers from correlation functions

-In the single, non-interacting wire the BCS ground state is known exactly.
-However, since as we are interested in interacting systems, we present already in the following results obtained { with the \emph{Density Matrix Renormalization Group} (DMRG) algorithm \cite{PhysRevB.48.10345}.
-DMRG, first introduced by White \cite{PhysRevLett.69.2863} in the early 90s, provides a powerful tool to approximate the ground state of a Hamiltonian.
-In recent years it has also been recast in the language of tensor networks and Matrix Product States (MPS) \cite{Schollw_ck_2011}. { DMRG has become a standardized and well established tool in condensed matter physics.
-In this work, we use the library ITensor in Julia \cite{https://doi.org/10.48550/arxiv.2007.14822} to perform our computations \footnote{For an extensive list of papers using the ITensor library see http://itensor.org/docs.cgi?page=papers}.} The performance of the DMRG algorithm depends strongly on having a low degree of entanglement between the subsystems (or blocks), which is why it is optimized for short-range interacting, one dimensional systems with open boundary conditions (OBCs).
-Since the definition of the topological numbers \eqref{Combined_pole_equations} intrinsically require periodic boundaries (PBCs), we thus anticipate slower convergence of our DMRG calculations.
-Additional optimization of the algorithm can be achieved by exploiting symmetries of the system, as this makes the Hamiltonian block-diagonal which reduces complexity considerably.{ For more details about the DMRG for two coupled wires we refer to the Appendix \ref{Appendix_Numerics}. } \\

-Whilst the Kitaev wire does not preserve particle number $N = \sum_{i}n_{i}$ due to the superconducting gap $\Delta$, Fermion parity, defined as $P = e^{i\pi \sum_{i}n_{i}} = \Pi_{i}\left(2n_{i}- 1\right)$, is conserved.
-In other words, the particle number is conserved modulo two, since only cooper pairs can be annihilated or created.
-Therefore $P$ and $H$ commute, and thus we label the ground state $|GS\rangle$ by its parity $0$ (even) or $1$ (odd). \\
+For one non-interacting wire the BCS ground state is known exactly.
+However, as we are interested in interacting systems, we present already in the following results obtained with the \emph{Density Matrix Renormalization Group} (DMRG) algorithm \cite{PhysRevB.48.10345}.
+DMRG, first introduced by White \cite{PhysRevLett.69.2863} in the early 90s, provides a powerful tool to approximate the ground state of a Hamiltonian, and has become a standardized and well-established tool in condensed matter physics.
+In this work, we use the library ITensor in Julia \cite{https://doi.org/10.48550/arxiv.2007.14822} to perform our computations \footnote{For an extensive list of papers using the ITensor library see http://itensor.org/docs.cgi?page=papers}.
+The performance of the DMRG algorithm depends strongly on having a low degree of entanglement between the subsystems (or blocks), which is why it is optimized for short-range interacting, one-dimensional systems with open boundary conditions (OBCs).
+However, by defining the Chern numbers from the poles of the Bloch sphere representation $ka = 0$ and $\pi$, we intrinsically assume the well-definedness of a BZ and thus of PBCs.
+Additional optimization of the algorithm can be achieved by exploiting symmetries of the system, as this makes the Hamiltonian block diagonal which reduces complexity considerably.
+Whilst the Kitaev wire does not preserve particle number $N = \sum_{i}n_{i}$ due to the superconducting gap $\Delta$, the fermion parity defined as $\hat{P} \equiv \left(-1\right)^{P} = e^{i\pi \sum_{i}n_{i}} = \Pi_{i}\left(1-2n_{i}\right)$ is conserved, since only cooper pairs can be annihilated or created.
+Therefore $\hat{P}$ and $H$ commute, and the $|GS\rangle$ can be labeled by its parity, or equivalently by $P$.
+From now on, we will label the two distinct parity sectors by this binary notation $P = 0$ (even) and $P = 1$ (odd).
+For more details about the DMRG for two coupled wires, we refer to Appendix \ref{Appendix_Numerics}. \\